-Deep jungle and green mountains are home to many birds and mammals you won’t find anywhere else.
+Deep jungles and green mountains are home to many birds and mammals you won’t find anywhere else.

 Birds-Lovers will find heaven with over 250 different species recorded.
-Cockatoos, eagles, kingfisher, parrots and even the famous birds-of-paradise are amongst them.
-Depending on which island you are, you’re able to see the Wilson’s or red birds-of-paradise.
+Cockatoos, eagles, kingfishers, parrots and even the famous birds of paradise are among them.
+Depending on which island you are, you’re able to see the Wilsons or red birds of paradise.

 That is definitely a once-in-a-lifetime experience!